Automatic Changes to your Enrolment Details

 If any of the details in the notice are incorrect, please go to www.smartroll.info to correct any errors or telephone us on 1300 617 133.
 Please use the SmartRoll reference number included in our initial communication with you.

-You will need to vote at the next State election in March 2011 and any Local Government elections for the address shown on your enrolment letter.
+You will need to vote at the next State election and any Local Government elections for the address shown on your enrolment letter.
 If you do not vote you may be fined.

 If I change address again will the NSWEC automatically change my enrolment?